liorchamla/timestamp-microservice/README.md

 # FreeCodeCamp Timestamp Microservice

-This app is a challenge for the FCC Back End Certification
+This is a Node.js (with Express.js) little application which is part of the FCC Back End Certification.
+It takes a date string and gives you back a JSON with Unix value and natural format for the given date.
 > Cheers from Marseille (France), Lior Chamla

 # User stories: